Istria and the Slovene Coast <<-- : -->> Italian Somalia

-The 15 centesimi comes with both violet and a very much scarcer blue-black overprint.
-The example shown sadly has the violet overprint; only seven mint examples of the blue-black are known.!
+The example shown sadly has the violet overprint; only seven mint examples of the blue-black are known!

 15 Centesimi |